josh-works/josh-works.github.io/_pages/golden-bike-tour/golden-bike-tour.md

 ### Schedule A Private Bike Tour of Golden

-I do "Private" tours, in that it'll just be me and you, and anyone else you want to invite along.
-(The more the merrier!)
-Maybe some day I'll do scheduled larger-group tours, but not yet.
+Book a tour, and I'll give you information about the next few bike tours I'm planning!

+You'll either join an existing scheduled tour and a group (and probably meet some interesting people) or it might be just the two of us.
+(Want to go on a 10p bike tour of Golden when it's 22 degrees?
+There's not too many people into that kind of thing.)

 Make a payment, and I'll email you to coordinate a good time, working around our respective schedules and weather and such.
-(It's 6 degrees with 6" of snow outside as I type these words. 🥶)
+(It's 6 degrees with 6" of snow outside as I type these words. 🥶).
+On the flip side, sometimes the weather's really nice, and there's a big group about to go on a bike ride.
+Come join!

 <button
   id="checkout-button-sku_IGM8Pq01QMHGdP"